BDC Hamburger Icon

 3. Add relevant keywords.

-Pinterest allows you to associate up to 150 keywords per promoted pin, but that doesn’t mean you have to use that many.
-Most experts recommend adding at least 30 keywords and, of course, ensuring they’re relevant to your pin and the page where users will land if they click.
-Targeting irrelevant keywords will hurt your click-through rate and conversion rate, and result in wasted ad spend.
+Pinterest allows you to associate up to 150 keywords per promoted pin, but that doesn’t mean you need to use all of them.
+Most experts recommend at least 30 high-quality, relevant keywords.

 4. Use targeted audiences.

-Because you pay only for clicks, it’s not a bad idea to bid a little more when you first start so you can see your return.
-You’ll start with a higher number of conversions, which could increase your ad’s relevance even when you do lower the bid.
-Experiment with a few options to optimize your clicks and conversions.
+Because you pay only for clicks, it’s a good idea to bid a little higher when you first start to gauge your return.
+You’ll begin with more conversions, which could increase your ad’s relevance score, even when you later lower the bid.
+Experiment with different bid amounts to optimize your clicks and conversions.

 FYIDid you know